Frequently Asked Questions

 As a single person who probably would have one cup of coffee at home in the morning and make a second cup (occasionally 3rd - 1 for drive, 1- for work), what would recommend as far as hardware (grinder, etc), travel cup and amount needed (how much to order to keep it fresh)

 Great questions!
-I’d say get one of our 20 oz presses.
+I’d say get a travel press, like the ones from Planetary Design.
 Making coffee in them is easy.
 It becomes second nature, it will be just as quick as any other maker and taste WAY better that way!

 They clean up real easy too…you can take grounds with you, as long as you have access to hot water (195 F – 205F) you can brew a 2nd, 3rd, any time!
 If by chance you don’t have access to the water, they make very nice affordable electric tea kettles, grab some water out of the cooler, heat it up, and for a little more money, you can get one that has a thermostat control, set it to 200 F, it will bring the water to temp and “hold” it there…no worry about boiling dry a tea kettle.